14

 Recovery From Addiction Needs To Be Year Round

-Establish Your Own Recovery Plan
+Establish Your Own Recovery Program

 Parents are often concerned about their child’s recovery, especially during the holiday season.
 While it is important to be mindful and supportive of your child’s recovery, it is important to keep the focus on yourself.
-A busy schedule is common during the holiday season.
+A busy schedule is common during the holidays.
 Planning social gatherings, purchasing gifts and traveling are all factors that can distract someone from taking care of their emotional and physical well-being.
-It is important that parents take care of themselves and establish a strong support system in order to refrain from co-dependent and enabling behaviors.
-Alcoholics Anonymous is a crucial component in an addict’s recovery, Al-Anon is just as important for the family.
-Attending Al-Anon meetings, or checking in with fellow members, during this time is highly recommended and can help parent’s navigate through the holiday season.

 Have Open and Honest Communication with Your Child

 The best way to ensure a happy and safe holiday season is by having open and honest communication with your child in recovery.
-Discussing expectations, rules and issues prior to the holiday festivities will help to limit any problems.
+Discussing expectations, rules, and issues prior to the holiday festivities will help to limit any problems.
 The most common issue for families of the recovering child is the fear of relapse.
 While this is a normal fear, it is important that the family refrain from hovering over their child.
 This can cause unnecessary stress and tension for everyone involved.
-It is suggested that a designated parent speaks to the child in recovery and asks how they can make the holiday season more comfortable for them and their recovery.
-It is important to address the issues that recovering child is concerned with; any possible triggers and discuss the possible presence of alcohol.
-Having open and honest communication also lets your child know that you support them and are available to them if issues arise.

 Be Mindful About the Role of Alcohol During the Holidays